microsoft/fhir-proxy/docs/SMART-on-FHIR-scope-documentation.md

 2. **Create context, resource, and action type specific scopes**
 3. **Add designated scopes to the API for the Smart on FHIR registered application service client**
-4. **Configure the redirect URL for the Smart on FHIR application in the registered application service client**
+4. **Configure the redirect URL for the Smart on FHIR application in the registered application**

 ## 1. **Create a registered application in Azure AD**